cadet/CADET-Match/doc/cli/index.rst

 Running
 ^^^^^^^

-CADETMatch is designed to be used through a command line interface.
-It is also possible to use CADETMatch using Jupyter notebooks but this is not recommended for normal usage.
-CADETMatch has automatic checkpointing and if matching is interrupted it will resume from the last step completed.
+CADET-Match is designed to be used through a command line interface.
+It is also possible to use CADET-Match using Jupyter notebooks but this is not recommended for normal usage.
+CADET-Match has automatic checkpointing and if matching is interrupted it will resume from the last step completed.

 These commands can be run from the Windows command line or from any Linux command line.
 These commands can also be run through cluster